Syria's White Helmets trapped between warring forces — and global factions

 The rest of the volunteers in the south couldn't be evacuated "because of the expansion of the regime's forces and the militias supporting them in all the region," Saleh said Monday.

-In a statement, Nikki Haley, the U.S. ambassador to the United Nations, hailed the United Nations, Israel, Jordan, Britain, Canada and Germany for having helped to coordinate the weekend evacuation.
+In a statement, Nikki Haley, the U.S. ambassador to the United Nations, hailed the U.N., Israel, Jordan, Britain, Canada and Germany for having helped to coordinate the weekend evacuation.

 "We couldn't be more thankful to the White Helmets for the bravery and selflessness they have shown, tirelessly risking their own lives to rescue and give medical care to victims of the brutal Assad regime," Haley said, sentiments that were echoed by the governments of other Western nations, reflecting the esteem in which the group is held.